 - Adjust the tonal range of an image.

-- Remove a color cast from an image using Auto Color correction.
+- Remove a color cast from an image Auto Color correction.

 - Apply the Unsharp Mask filter to finish the photo-retouching process.

-- Save an image file for use in a page-layout program.
+- Save an Adobe Photoshop file in a format that can be used by a page-layout program.